2020-byte/bamboo_forest_web/README.md

 >I will code server and database for this web page too.
 While I am doing that or after it, I might want to look back this code and refactory it.

->I left code for Home and widget bar for future Idea of design and function.
+>I left code for Home, Report List page and widget bar for future Idea of design and function.
 ***
 ## Web page description
 > This web page is single page application.
 Therefore, It works without refreshing website but rendering components.